OmarEhab007/delivery/TASKS.md

 - Shipment Management module completed
 - Application/Bid System completed
 - API Testing and Documentation completed
+- Document Management module completed with on-premises storage and entity linking
-- Next focus should be on Document Management
+- Next focus should be on Notification System